Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Introduction

-\blue{Note that for exact communication in DGT nonconvex optimization algorithms under the P--{\L} condition, \cite{Xin2021TSP, tang2020distributed} used the linear system of inequalities method to analyze the convergence of the algorithms.
+\item \TY{F}or compressors with locally bounded absolute compression error, \TY{we redesign a Lyapunov function \TY{in Theorem~\ref{thm-7}}, to demonstrate that the proposed Algorithm~\ref{thm-3}} linearly converge to a global optimal point under the P--{\L} condition. \end{itemize} \blue{Note that for perfect communication in DGT nonconvex optimization algorithms under the P--{\L} condition, \cite{Xin2021TSP, tang2020distributed} constructed systems of linear inequalities to analyze the convergence of the algorithms.
 Nonetheless, \TY{the} prior knowledge is \TY{required} to determine \TY{their proposed algorithms'} parameters.
 To avoid the need for the P--{\L} constant in determining algorithm parameters, this paper employs the Lyapunov method to analyze the convergence of the proposed algorithms.
-To the best of our knowledge, this paper is the first to avoid using the P--{\L} constant in the context of the DGT nonconvex optimization algorithm under the P--{\L} condition.} \TY{This is a significant property since determining the P--{\L} constant can be a challenging task.} \red{Moreover, for the \blue{exact} communication without compression, Laypunov analysis has been developed for DGT in both the convex \cite{Notarnicola2023TAC} and nonconvex cases \cite{Carnevale2022TCSL}.
-The Lyapunov analysis method is shorter and simpler comparing to \TY{other} methods, which typically involve linear systems of inequalities, Lyapunov-like arguments, or control tools, see, e.g., \cite{Xin2021TSP, tang2020distributed,Varagnolo2015TAC,Qu2017TCNS,Xu2017TAC}.} \red{In contrast to \cite{Notarnicola2023TAC,Carnevale2022TCSL} that primarily concentrated on the development of relatively simple quadratic Lyapunov functions with exact communication, our algorithm incorporates compressed communication.
-As a result, \TY{our designed} Lyapunov functions \TY{are more involved.}} \TY{To the best of our knowledge, this paper is the first to utilize the Lyapunov method for analyzing the compressed DGT algorithm in the context of nonconvex optimization problems.}
+To the best of our knowledge, this paper is the first to avoid using the P--{\L} constant in the context of the DGT nonconvex optimization algorithm under the P--{\L} condition.} \TY{This is a significant property since determining the P--{\L} constant can be a challenging task.} \red{Moreover, for the \blue{perfect} communication scenario, Laypunov analysis has been developed for DGT in both the convex \cite{Notarnicola2023TAC} and nonconvex cases \cite{Carnevale2022TCSL}.
+The Lyapunov analysis method is simpler than other methods, which typically require constructing systems of linear inequalities, employing Lyapunov-like arguments, or utilizing control tools, see, e.g., \cite{Xin2021TSP, tang2020distributed,Varagnolo2015TAC,Qu2017TCNS,Xu2017TAC}.} \lx{In \cite{zhao2022NIPS}, the authors also utilized the Lyapunov method to analyze the convergence of the proposed BEER algorithm.
+However, the compressors with bounded relative compression error that we considered are more general than the biased but contractive compressors used in \cite{zhao2022NIPS}.
+Furthermore, we also consider compressors with globally and locally bounded absolute compression error.} \TY{To the best of our knowledge, this paper is the first to utilize the Lyapunov method for analyzing the compressed DGT algorithm in the context of nonconvex optimization problems.}